t-s-code/Bot/README.md

 > _The internet is never fully safe.
 However limiting our rooms to only people who are participating helps our rooms feel a little easier to connect in._

+Does not have permisisons to see _what_ we write.

+> _Our bot does everything without knowing a single word we share with each other.
+Discord never sends the content of our messages to our bot.
+Our bot only knows who posted and when._

 ## Technical Stuff